-25.2.1 GROMACS checkpointing example
+24.3.1 GROMACS checkpointing example

-This example demonstrates how to implement a longer GROMACS job of 120 hours by using multiple shorter jobs on the short partition.
-We use Slurm job arrays and the GROMACS built-in checkpointing option (read more here) to implement checkpointing.
+The following example shows how to implement a 120-hour GROMACS job using multiple shorter jobs on the short partition.
+We use Slurm job arrays and the GROMACS built-in checkpointing option to implement checkpointing.